sktime/pytorch-forecasting/docs/source/index.rst

 .. image:: _static/logo.svg
    :height: 120

-Pytorch Forecasting aims to ease timeseries forecasting with neural networks.
+Pytorch Forecasting aims to ease timeseries forecasting with neural networks for real-world cases and research alike.
+Specifically, the package provides
-It specificially provides a class to wrap timeseries datasets and a number of PyTorch models.

-The timeseries dataset automates many common tasks such as

-* scaling and encoding of variables
-* normalizing the target variable
-* efficiently converting timeseries in pandas dataframes to torch tensors
-* holding information about static and time-varying variables known and unknown in the future
-* holiding information about related categories (such as holidays)
+* A timeseries dataset class which abstracts handling variable transformations, missing values, randomized subsampling, multiple history lengths, etc.
+* A base model class which provides basic training of timeseries models along with logging in tensorboard and generic visualizations such actual vs predictions and dependency plots
+* Multiple neural network architectures for timeseries forecasting that have been enhanced for real-world deployment and come with in-built interpretation capabilities
+* Multi-horizon timeseries metrics
-* downsampling for data augmentation
+* Ranger optimizer for faster model training
-* generating inference, validation and test datasets
-* etc.

-Model implementations go beyond soley implementing neural networks.
-PyTorch Forecasting includes

-* Model interpretation (if supported by the architecture)
-* Logging of predictions and actuals in tensorboard along with a number of metrics
-* etc.

-They are build on `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/>`_ and as such
+The package is built on `PyTorch Lightning <https://pytorch-lightning.readthedocs.io/>`_ to allow training on CPUs, single and multiple GPUs out-of-the-box.

-* Can be trained on multiple GPUs out of the box
-* Quickly be tested with new datasets
-* etc.

 To install the package, execute